dacid44/d4ft4/README.md

   - have an option to choose between receiving text, files, or autodetect
   - also have a way to choose between connecting and listening
   - this component could be common with the sending page but maybe not
-  - airdrop-like screen, where you view an incoming message, and if file, select where to save it
+  - airdrop-like screen, where you view an incoming message, and if it's a file, select where to save it
 - Have a way to view history
   - copy past text received
   - open explorer to past files received